LTE UE Category & Class Definitions

 LTE UE category definitions

-there are five different LTE UE categories that are defined.
-As can be seen in the table below, the different LTE UE categories have a wide range in the supported parameters and performance.
+There are 9 different LTE UE categories that are defined.
+As can be seen in the table below, the different LTE categories have a wide range in the supported parameters and performance.
 LTE category 1, for example does not support MIMO, but LTE UE category five supports 4x4 MIMO.

 It is also worth noting that UE class 1 does not offer the performance offered by that of the highest performance HSPA category.
 Additionally all LTE UE categories are capable of receiving transmissions from up to four antenna ports.